The Lifebelt Particle Filter for robust estimation from low-valued count data: Application of the LBPF to the hospitalisation-death model

-The importance distribution $ q_2 $ is what generates the \textit{lifebelt} particle, which is ensured to have always positive weight, hence it will not be resampled but always progressed.
+The importance distribution $ q_2 $ generates the {lifebelt} particle and ensures it will always have a positive weight, hence it will not be resampled but always progressed.
 An example of the proposed and accepted particles are displayed in Figure \ref{flbpf}.

-Furthermore, we run checks to assess that the introduction of such a peculiar particle does not bias the estimation of the likelihood which should be kept unbiased by the new computation of the rates as illustrated in Section \ref{s3}.
-The profile likelihood estimated with and without the lifebelt particle are not clearly distinguishable (figure reported in the Supplementary Information).